grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 1. Click **Preview alert rule condition** to run the query.

-   It should return a single sample with the value 1 at the current timestamp.
-And, since `1` is above `0`, the alert condition has been met, and the alert rule state is `Firing`.
+   It should return random time series data.
+The alert rule state should be `Firing`.

-   {{< figure src="/media/docs/alerting/firing-alert-preview.png" max-width="1200px" caption="A preview of a firing alert" >}}
+   {{< figure src="/media/docs/alerting/random-walk-firing-alert-rule.png" max-width="1200px" caption="A preview of a firing alert" >}}

 ### Set evaluation behavior